kidGodzilla/Declarative-CSS/README.md

 ## Overriding using !important
 An `!important` version of each class exists to override previously applied styles.
 It is used by capitalizing the first letter of the classname.
 For example, the className `Display-none` would override `display-block`.

+### Todo

+- Create a class for handling background images
+- Consider options & strategies for reducing the size of this library
+- Improve consistency